 As part of our efforts to interpret this heritage we interviewed 48 older members of the Jewish community and recorded over 65 hours of oral history.
 The recordings were deposited with the National Screen and Sound Archive, National Library of Wales.

 We also collected and deposited 3,302 historical records, i.e. documents & images, with local archives and created a digital archive on the People’s Collection Wales (PCW) website.
 We uploaded and catalogued 884 single and multi-page items consisting of 3,018 images.

-In addition, we created and delivered 22 talks and a 14-week long touring exhibition, which was displayed in 14 different venues, including The Senedd, and St Fagans National Museum of History, and local venues in Rhondda Cynon Taff.
+In addition, we created and delivered 22 talks and a 14-week long touring exhibition, which was displayed in 14 different venues, including The Senedd, St Fagans National Museum of History and local venues in Rhondda Cynon Taff.
 You may have come along to one of the talks or visited the exhibition.

 Framing Jewish Histories

 This project was funded by the National Lottery Heritage Fund, Cardiff University and contributions from our supporters.
 The aim of this initiative is to continue to preserve and share the Jewish heritage of South Wales with people who have little or no knowledge about the Jewish contribution to the life of Wales.
 Importantly, it is also an opportunity to combat antisemitism and reassess attitudes by sharing and discussing the heritage of the Jewish communities.

 The project is composed of four elements:

 1. The Jewish heritage of Rhondda Cynon Taff – In collaboration with Cynon Valley Museum, the Rhondda Heritage Park, Welsh Mining Experience and Pontypridd Museum, we intend to identify Jewish-related items in their collections, improve records by adding new interpretations, digitise material, share it online via PCW and encourage new donations.